Contact & About

 This blog was created 30 years later when Terry had a little more time on his hands and the digital technology was developing and becoming easier to use.

-The site is visited regularly to refine the definitions, add more words and add more images.
-Terry is delighted that the blog has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.
-Hope you like it!
+Terry is delighted that the site has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.

 Dialect pronunciation?